-UChicago’s approximately 5,800 undergraduates comprise a community of exceptional student scholars who are eager to explore, take risks, challenge themselves intellectually, and determine the direction and focus of their own education.
-Students choose UChicago for its rigorous liberal arts curriculum, small Socratic-style seminars, and 6:1 student-faculty ratio.
+Chartered in 1890, the University of Chicago’s approximately 6,800 undergraduates comprise a community of exceptional student scholars who are eager to explore, take risks, challenge themselves intellectually, and determine the direction and focus of their own education.
+Students choose UChicago for its rigorous liberal arts curriculum, small Socratic-style seminars, and 5:1 student-faculty ratio.
 Students also prepare for challenging careers and competitive graduate schools through professional and recreational opportunities on campus and in Chicago.

 An educational ideal

-College seminar–style classes promote invigorating discussions that begin in the classroom and extend into the community.
-Focusing on careful reading, analytical writing, and critical thinking, UChicago’s Core Curriculum is the perfect foundation for any major and all future endeavors.
+Focused on careful reading, analytical writing, and critical thinking, UChicago’s Core Curriculum is the perfect foundation for any major and all future endeavors.
 Through Core classes in the humanities, social sciences, mathematics, foreign language, natural sciences, physical sciences, biological sciences, fine arts, and civilization studies, students investigate the human experience and the natural world.
-With more than 50 majors and 30 minors, students can double-major, create their own major, or explore interdisciplinary opportunities.
-Undergraduates choose electives from more than 2,000 courses offered in the College each year, and nearly half study abroad through more than 40 faculty-designed and taught programs.
+With over 50 majors and more than 40 minors, students can double-major, create their own major, or explore interdisciplinary opportunities.
+Our latest academic offerings include a major in Astronomy & Astrophysics, a specialization in Applied Math, and minors in Geographic Information Science, Media Arts & Design, and Renaissance Studies.

-The University sponsors a wealth of undergraduate research opportunities in programs ranging from Economics and Psychology to Astrophysics and Sociology.
-More than 140 institutes and centers provide a home for true innovation.
-The Institute for Molecular Engineering provides a unique opportunity to pursue molecular-level science in both an academic and research context.
+Undergraduates choose electives from more than 3,000 courses offered at the College each year, and over 40% study abroad through nearly 60 faculty-designed and taught programs.
+UChicago sponsors a wealth of undergraduate research opportunities in programs ranging from Economics and Psychology to Astrophysics and Sociology.
+More than 160 institutes and centers provide a home for true innovation.
+Our new Pritzker School of Molecular Engineering provides a unique opportunity to pursue molecular-level science in both an academic and a research context.
 Similarly, the partnership with the Marine Biological Laboratory furthers biological research and education across the world.

 UChicago students blend academic exploration, innovation, and theoretical investigation by interacting with peers, professors, and graduate students.
 Additionally, students develop relationships with their academic advisors.
-Affiliated with the Dean of Students Office, advisors guide undergraduates through their college journey.
+Affiliated with the Dean of Students Office, advisors guide undergraduates throughout their college journey.

-No Barriers, no loans
+No Barriers, empowered

 A commitment to diversity

 Our scholarly community is composed of a rich mosaic of individuals who—with their own distinctive viewpoints—contribute to the intellectual culture of the University through their academic pursuits and extracurricular interests.
 The University provides several undergraduate academic programs for the exploration of various cultures and communities.
 Students can major or minor in these interdisciplinary programs of study.
 The Office of Multicultural Student Affairs (OMSA) serves to support the academic success of students of color at UChicago and build an inclusive campus community.
-Hosting meetings and exhibits for more than 50 multicultural student organizations, OMSA strives to foster cross-cultural dialogue through a variety of programs—including panel discussions, film screenings, and performances.
+Hosting meetings and exhibits for more than 50 multicultural student organizations, OMSA strives to foster cross-cultural dialogue through a variety of programs, including panel discussions, film screenings, and performances.

-Undergraduates actively participate in more than 450 student organizations encompassing athletics, the arts, community service, and Greek life.
+Undergraduates actively participate in more than 400 student organizations encompassing athletics, the arts, community service, and Greek life.
 Varsity teams compete at the NCAA Division III level in the UAA Conference.
 More than 70% of the student body participates in UChicago’s extensive intramural and club sports programs, which offer a wide range of sports such as softball and inner tube water polo.

 A University of Chicago education cultivates intellectual independence that empowers individuals to excel in any pursuit.
 UChicago’s Office of Career Advancement enables students and alumni to translate their academic foundation—regardless of major or background—into professional success, providing industry-specific training, global networking connections, and opportunities to put ingenuity into practice.
 Substantive paid internships in worldwide locations are available for UChicago students in almost any field, including arts, business, government, public policy, and the sciences.